Arnos Grove tube station: Services

-Arnos Grove station is on the Piccadilly line between Bounds Green to the west and Southgate to the east.
+Arnos Grove station is on the Piccadilly line in London fare zone 4.
+It is between Bounds Green to the west and Southgate to the east.
 A Piccadilly line journey between Arnos Grove and Southgate typically takes slightly more than four minutes.

 Train frequencies vary throughout the day, but generally operate every 3–9 minutes between 07:07 and 01:07 eastbound, and every 2–6 minutes between 05:19 and 00:06 westbound.
 When operational problems occur on the line, Arnos Grove station may act as a temporary terminus of a reduced service – either a shuttle service between Arnos Grove and Cockfosters or a truncated service from Central London.
 The station has a set of seven sidings to its south for stabling trains.